Chart Color Schemes

 Household Composition

-Turvey Park features high concentrations of group households, with a fairly typical median household size
+Turvey Park features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 68.3% of all households, including 29.0% couples with children, 26.6% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 31.7%, with lone person households at 28.1% and group households comprising 4.0%.
-The median household size is 2.5 people, which aligns with the average in the Rest of NSW.
+Family households account for 68.3% of all households, including 29.0% couples with children, 26.6% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 31.7%, with lone person households at 28.1% and group households comprising 4.0%.
+The median household size is 2.5 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households